-The video below shows you the basic steps of cutting and oiling the bread, toasting it, and then offers three ways to top crostini: a sweet crostini of fruit and cheese; a hot crostini of ham and cheese (this is a very American preparation); and an avocado crostini for those on a non-dairy or vegan diet.
-Other crostini topping ideas are listed at the bottom of this page.
+The video below shows you the basic steps of cutting and oiling the bread, toasting it, and then offers three ways to top crostini: a sweet topping of fruit and cheese; a hot topping of ham and cheese (this is a very American preparation); and an avocado topping for those on a non-dairy or vegan diet.
+Other ideas are listed at the bottom of this page.
 Enjoy!

 How-to Crostini Video